alextrippel/05-FPS-Maze/README.md

 Description
 A first person shooter in which you avoid death by enemies in order to get an interactable key and reach the exit of a procedurally generated maze
+The game has a timer to provide an incentive for mastery in the form of speed as well as score

 ## Implementation
 Created in Godot 3.5